 Donors give because they feel a personal connection to your organization or cause.
 They want to know that their money will make a difference and that they are appreciated.
 These things have to come before a gift is made – not after.
 That’s why the stage known as cultivating donors is so vital to a fundraising ask.
 If you are requesting major funding from an individual or business, be sure you have laid the groundwork by establishing a personal connection first.

 Tips When Crafting Your Perfect Fundraising Ask

 Here are some tips to keep in mind when crafting the ask:

-- Have a relationship with your donors and prospects so that the ask can be an easily introduced without the feeling that you have only spoken to them to solicit donations.
+- Have a relationship with your donors and prospects so that the ask can be easily introduced without the feeling that you have only spoken to supporters to solicit donations.

 - Try not to use the word “consider” in your ask – unless you aren’t expecting an immediate call to action.

 - When possible and especially when asking for a major gift donation, conduct the ask face-to-face.

 - Make every ask as personal as possible by relating to potential donors in ways that show why this particular ask is natural for them to do.

 - Be specific in what you are asking for – don’t leave it to donors to determine an amount to give.